nihalshetty29/BlogApp/README.md

 # React + Vite

+I have created a blog app using React, Redux Toolkit, Appwrite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: